vfinel/nopywer_qgis_plugin/README.md

     - search for `nopywer` plugin and install it

 # usage

+## prepapre your layers
+Make sure that your layers have the following properties:
+- each features of nodes layers must have the following attributes:
+    - `name`: a string describing the name of the load
+    - `power`: power usage of this node (it can be 0 if the node is not using power.
+Units can be in watts, kilowatts, or megawatts)
+    - `phase`: the phase this node should draw power from (1, 2, 3, or T)

+## run analysis
+- open the plugin
+- select your layers (nodes layer(s) and cable layer(s))
+- click "Run analysis"

 ## see nopywer logs
 Logs are visible in two places:
+- Log Messages Panel: Go to View -> Panels -> Log Messages (or click the speech bubble in the bottom right corner of QGIS) and select the "Nopywer" tab.
 - QGIS Python Console: It will print a formatted block with the nopywer output.
-- Log Messages Panel: Go to View -> Panels -> Log Messages (or click the speech bubble in the bottom right corner of QGIS) and select the "Nopywer" tab.

 This will show you exactly what nopywer is calculating, any warnings it generates, and the final result!

-# refresh